lakakucharita/Training/Course-1.md

     _doormat.scss
     _carousel.scss
     _video_player.scss

   ...

 ```

 #### Base

-Base rules are the defaults.
+Base rules are the boilerplate.
 They are almost exclusively single element selectors but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
-Essentially, a base style says that wherever this element is on the page, it should look like this.
+Essentially, a base style says that wherever this element is on the page.

-Normally, there is `reset.scss` or `normalize.scss`, and some other stylesheets differs from projects, they all server as a boilerplate for your project.
+Normally, there is `reset.scss` or `normalize.scss`, and some other basic stylesheets depends on your projects.

 Code samples: